cypress-io/cypress/docs/source/api/commands/eq.md

 **{% fa fa-angle-right %} indexFromEnd**  ***(Number)***

-A negative number indicating the index position from the end of the index to find the element at within an array of elements.
+A negative number indicating the index position from the end to find the element at within an array of elements.

 **{% fa fa-angle-right %} options**  ***(Object)***